wedaa/LongTail-Log-Analysis/README.md

 30) NEEDS TO BE DONE: I need to make sure temp files are unique.
 Unique is important so multiple copies of LongTail can be run at the same time.

+31) DONE Added calendar view of attacks per day with links to the individual day's attacks.